 - Busman's Holiday: Howard ends up having to solve a murder on her holiday in "Last of the Watermen".

 - But Not Too Gay: Bi-sexual Tim Bayliss is never shown with a boyfriend, despite having been stated to have had sex with at least one man.
 The closest we come is Tim being rejected by one black, closeted, uniformed officer and going on a dinner date with a man who runs a mostly gay restaurant.
 As counterpoint, Bayliss is shown to have had at least one girlfriend whom he had a full blown love scene with.
 He also had brief affairs/flirtations with at least three of his female co-workers (Cox, Ballard, Sheppard) and Claire Kincaid.

-- The Cameo: Famous Baltimore native John Waters, first as a bartender and then as a perp being extradited from New York by Detective Logan.
-It's unclear whether or not they're the same character
+- Famous Baltimore native John Waters, first as a bartender and then as a perp being extradited from New York by Detective Logan.
+It's unclear whether or not they're the same character.

 - Character Depth: Often remarkable for an episodic "Murder of the Week" series, although earlier episodes tended to be less 'episodic'.

 - The depth of character development in the early years probably hurt the reception of the newer detectives.
 This was especially true with Falsone, Gharty, and Ballard, who were made main characters in the first episode of the show's more fast paced sixth season, making their personalities seem arbitrary and flat in comparison with the traditional characters.

 - Christianity Is Catholic: Lt.
 Giardello, Detectives Crosetti, Pembleton, Felton.
 Partially justified in that Maryland has traditionally had a larger-than-normal Catholic population than the rest of the United States.